Diganth Manchale: Early work, success and fluctuations (2006-2022)

 He made his Bollywood debut in Wedding Pullav that was released on 16 October 2015.

-In 2017, Diganth was part of Chowka which was a blockbuster hit.
+In 2017, Diganth was part of Chowka, which was a blockbuster.
 In that same year, he acted in Happy New Year for which he was nominated for SIMA best supporting role.

 Under Pushkar films he acted in Katheyondu Shuruvagide, a romantic movie for which he was nominated for the SIIMA award for best actor.
-He also played a supporting role in Puneeth Rajkumar starrer Yuvaratnaa.
+He also played a supporting role in Puneeth Rajkumar starrer Yuvarathnaa.

-Later, he acted in suspense thriller movie Huttu Habbada Shubhashayagalu.
-He played a village boy role in Kshamisi Nimma Khateyalli Hanavilla.

-He was also the part of Gaalipata 2 film where his "aghori" character was praised.
+In 2021, he acted in the suspense thriller movie Huttu Habbada Shubhashayagalu.
+He played a village boy role in Kshamisi Nimma Khaatheyalli Hanavilla.
+He was also the part of Gaalipata 2 where his aghori character was praised.